Registered in Musculoskeletal™ (RMSK™) Sonography Credential and MSK Exam Information

 - Listing of ARDMS-accepted CME Sponsors and CME Websites

 Who should take the MSK examination?
-The RMSK™ credential will apply to individuals who hold a current valid license or active certification in a health related field* and who practice musculoskeletal ultrasound to include but not limited to:
+The RMSK™ credential and MSK exam are for individuals who hold a current valid license or active certification in a health related field* and who practice musculoskeletal ultrasound to include but not limited to:

 - Physical Medicine & Rehabilitation Physicians and Specialists